General Information

 Curriculum Requirements

-• Medicine as a Profession content is delivered at pre-determined sessions during the integrated clinical clerkships as well as during Milepost weeks.
+Medicine as a Profession courses (MAP 201, 202 and 203) are delivered longitudinally at pre-determined sessions during the integrated clinical clerkships and during two Milepost weeks.

 At the end of Phase 2, students are provided dedicated time to prepare for and take USMLE Steps 1 and 2CK.

-2) Advanced Integrated Science Selective: Phase 3 students who have successfully completed Phase 2 clerkships are required to choose one selective (4 weeks duration) from a variety of advanced integrated science options that explicitly translate foundational science to clinical practice and allow students to reinforce important foundational science concepts taught in Phase 1 and 2.
+2) Advanced Integrated Science Selective: Phase 3 students are required to choose one selective (4 weeks duration) from a variety of integrated science options that explicitly translate foundational science to clinical practice and allow students to reinforce important foundational science concepts taught in Phase 1 and 2.
 These selectives emphasize interactive teaching methods and explore basic science topics that are related to students’ career choices or academic interests.
 This is a 4-week experience.

-3) Advanced Clinical Experience (ACE): The student will be given the opportunity to exercise critical clinical thinking and patient care skills (e.g., diagnosis, prognosis, and management) while under the direct supervision of attending physicians and senior residents/fellows.
-The attending and resident physicians will model the principles and commitments of a physician’s professional life.
-Students will follow the care of assigned patients with the responsible physician.
+3) Advanced Clinical Experience (ACE): The student will be given the opportunity to exercise critical clinical thinking and patient care skills (e.g., diagnosis, prognosis, and management) while under the direct supervision of attending physicians and residents/fellows.
+Students follow the care of assigned patients with the attending physician.
 The students must be able to work up and manage the medical or surgical care of selected patients under the supervision of residents and attending physicians.
 This may include both outpatient and inpatient experiences and is 4 weeks in duration.

-4) Elective: These courses are similar to ACE courses but 2 weeks in length and more formative and experiential in nature.
+4) Elective: These courses are similar to ACE courses but are 2 weeks in length and more formative and experiential in nature.
+Students must complete 18 weeks (about 4 months) of ACE or elective courses.

-5) Critical Care Selective: All students are required to complete a 2 week rotation in a critical care setting of their choice (SICU, MICU, CCU, NICU, Pediatric ICU) to become comfortable with the basics tenets of the care of acutely ill patients.
+5) Critical Care Selective: All students are required to complete a 2-week rotation in a critical care setting of their choice (Surgical ICU, Medical ICU, Cardiac ICU, Neonatal ICU, or Pediatric ICU) to become comfortable with the basic tenets of the care of acutely ill patients.

-6) Transition to Internship/Residency: In the final semester of Phase 3, students will have a 4-week didactic and experiential course to review content necessary for becoming an effective intern, with content that is generic for all senior medical students and specialty-specific course content.
+6) Transition to Residency: In the final semester of Phase 3, all students take a longitudinal didactic and experiential course to review content necessary for becoming an effective intern, with content that is generic for all senior medical students as well as specialty-specific course content.
+The course culminates in a 4-week in person experience at the end of the final semester of Phase 3.

 MD Curriculum